congcongfu/graphhopper/reader-gtfs/README.md

 We see three trips of two routes (top to bottom: route 1, route 1, route 2) and three stations (colored groups).
 The ENTER_TEN and LEAVE_TEN edges are the entry and exit to the time expanded network proper.
-They enforce that you are put on the correct node in the timeline when searching forward and backward, respectively.
+They enforce that you are put on the correct parent in the timeline when searching forward and backward, respectively.
 The STOP_ENTER and STOP_EXIT nodes are regular, spatial nodes which can be connected to the road network.

 The BOARD edge checks if the trip is valid on the requested day: Our graph is "modulo operating day", but